Suspects arrested in murder of long-missing California college student Kristin Smart

+United StatesSuspects arrested in murder of long-missing California college student Kristin Smart

-LOS ANGELES (Reuters) -Police have arrested a longtime suspect and his father in connection with the murder of Kristin Smart, a 19-year-old college freshman who went missing from her California university 25 years ago.
+Police arrested a longtime suspect on Tuesday for the murder of Kristin Smart, a 19-year-old college freshman who went missing from her California university 25 years ago, but said her body had not yet been found.

-Smart was last seen walking to her dormitory on the campus of California Polytechnic State University in San Luis Obispo, 150 miles (240 km) northwest of Los Angeles, in 1996 after attending an off-campus party.
+Smart was last seen walking to her dormitory on the campus of California Polytechnic State University in San Luis Obispo, 150 miles (240 km) northwest of Los Angeles, in 1996.
+She was returning froman off-campus party.

-Paul Flores, a fellow student at Cal Poly SLO in 1996 and long a prime suspect in the unsolved case, was taken into custody on a murder charge on Tuesday morning in the Los Angeles suburb of San Pedro, a source close to the case told Reuters.
-Flores is now 43.
+Paul Flores, a classmate of Smart and long the main suspect in her disappearance, was taken into custody on Tuesday morning in the Los Angeles suburb of San Pedro and charged with murder, San Luis Obispo County Sheriff Ian Parkinson told an afternoon news conference.

-His father, Ruben Flores, 80, was arrested in the San Luis Obispo County town of Arroyo Grande on charges of being an accessory after the fact, the source said.
+The suspect's father, Ruben Flores, 80, was arrested in the San Luis Obispo County town of Arroyo Grande on charges of being an accessory after the fact, Parkinson said.

-A spokesman for the San Luis Obispo County Sheriff’s Department could not be reached by Reuters for comment.
-The sheriff scheduled a news conference for Tuesday afternoon.

-Sarah Sanger, an attorney for Paul Flores, said that the law office did not comment on pending cases.
-It was not immediately clear if Flores’ father had retained a criminal defense attorney.
+"My client is entitled to the presumption of innocence.
+That means he is absolutely not guilty.
+As far as the charges go, my client is not guilty in actuality and not guilty under the law."

+Ruben Flores was jailed in lieu of $250,000 bail and was also expected in court later this week.

-San Luis Obispo County Sheriff’s deputies searched Ruben Flores’ home in March with cadaver dogs and ground-penetrating radar.
-They did not say if any evidence was found.
+San Luis Obispo County Sheriff's deputies searched Ruben Flores' home in March with cadaver dogs and ground-penetrating radar.
+Parkinson said evidence was seized during that operation that led to the arrests, but he declined to discuss it further.

 After Smart was reporting missing, Paul Flores told investigators that he left a campus party with her shortly before 2 a.m. on May 25, 1996, but parted company about a block from her dorm.